Living on a yacht: a beginner’s guide

 Buying a boat to live on: what to consider?

-Specifications to look for in liveaboard boats
+General specifications to look for in liveaboard boats:

 Feature